UlpiusCode/webus/README.md

 npm install --save jquery
 ```

-Require a webpack module in `webpack.dev.js` and `webpack.prod.js`:
+In `webpack.dev.js` and `webpack.prod.js`, add the following to require the webpack at the very top before any other code:

 ```js
 const webpack = require('webpack');
 ```

-To automatically load jquery we can simply point both variables it exposes to the corresponding node module, add the following code in the `webpack.dev.js` and `webpack.prod.js`:
+To automatically load jquery we can simply point both variables it exposes to the corresponding node module, in `webpack.dev.js` and `webpack.prod.js` add the following code:

 ```js
 plugins: [